GeoMOER/moer-envobs/docs/index.md

 Data analysis is a key competence of professional geographers but it requires profound knowledge in both (statistical) analysis methods and computer sciences.
 While the reason for the former is obvious, the latter is a direct result of a growing data deluge, induced by technological progress on both the field of data collection and the one of data distribution.

 {% include feature_row id="feature_row_ilos" type="left" %}

-Data analysis is a key competence of professional geographers but it requires profound knowledge in both (statistical) analysis methods and computer sciences.
-While the reason for the former is obvious, the latter is a direct result of a growing data deluge, induced by technological progress on both the field of data collection and the one of data distribution.

 # Course features